ghyoun/potato_films/README.md

 ## Deliverables

-Complete the requirements above to the best of your ability.
 Submit a pull request with frequent commits and descriptive commit messages.

 ---